Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Related Work

 Sawadogo et al.~\cite{sawadogo_learning_2020} used co-training of two classifiers to automate the identification of source code changes that are security patches.
 One of the classifiers uses text features based on the meta data in the commit messages, and the other one uses code change details such as the number of lines that have been modified.
-As they acknowledge themselves as well, their research relies on scarce data and they are assuming that the labeled data set is perfect and sufficient.
+As they acknowledge themselves as well, their research relies on scarce data, and they are assuming that the labeled dataset is perfect and sufficient.
 However, during sampling of the negative instances (commits that do not fix a vulnerability) they only sampled commits that do not contain fix indicating words like "security" or "vulnerability" in the commit logs, while one of their classifiers is predicting whether a commit is a fix or not based on these commit logs.
-In the data set used in this research, only 0.59\% of the commits for which the message contains 'security' is actually a patch for one of the vulnerabilities in the data set, which means the data set used in their research does not reflect the actual world at all.
+In the dataset used in this research, only 0.59\% of the commits for which the message contains 'security' is a patch for one of the vulnerabilities in the dataset, which means the dataset used in their research does not reflect the actual world at all.

-Previous research is mainly centered around security-relevant classification based on a small, manually curated, and balanced data set.
-Ponta et al.~\cite{ponta_manually-curated_2019} published a manually curated data set containing fixes for 624 publicly disclosed vulnerabilities.
-This involved review of available information and the search for the corresponding fix commits in the code repository, and resulted in 862 unique fixes.
-In this paper we used an extended version of the same dataset that includes data of additional vulnerabilities not covered in ~\cite{ponta_manually-curated_2019}.
+Previous research mainly focuses on security-relevant classification based on a small, manually curated, balanced dataset.
+Ponta et al.~\cite{ponta_manually-curated_2019} published a manually curated dataset containing fixes for 624 publicly disclosed vulnerabilities.
+They reviewed available information and searched for the corresponding fix commits in the code repository, resulting in 862 unique fixes.
+Please consider that in this paper, we used an extended version of the same dataset that includes data of additional vulnerabilities not covered in ~\cite{ponta_manually-curated_2019}.